vyanmadai7/Text-To-Speech/README.md

 A simple Python application that converts text input to speech using the pyttsx3 library.
 The program listens for user input and speaks it back aloud.
 Features

-Converts any text input to speech.
+Converts any text input to speech
-Customizable speech rate and volume.
+Customizable speech rate and volume
-Simple command-line interface.
+Simple command-line interface
-Continuous conversation loop until exit.
+Continuous conversation loop until exit

 Requirements